What to know about the primary elections in the US state of Pennsylvania

 Richey, an Allegheny County attorney, is Garrity’s preferred running mate, but faces a challenge from Ventre, a retired UPS executive whom Garrity’s campaign has accused of spreading false claims and misleading voters on social media, according to reporting from local National Public Radio (NPR) affiliate WESA.

-Ventre shared a graphic on social media stating that he and Garrity are the Republican ticket “effective May 20”, prompting a statement from the gubernatorial candidate stating that the two have never met and slamming him for sharing a “misleading graphic”.
+Ventre shared a graphic on social media stating that he and Garrity are the Republican ticket “effective May 20”, prompting a statement from the gubernatorial candidate stating that the pair have never met and slammed him for sharing a “misleading graphic”.

 What other races are being watched?